What is Healthy Breathing or Buteyko Breathing?

 Breathing becomes difficult when a person sleeps on his or her back and the soft tissue at the back of the throat drops down and closes the airway.
 It causes the heart to beat harder and faster and this process can repeat several times during the night, even over a hundred times, and if not treated can cause hypertension.

-There are several points of action you can incorporate when using the Buteyko breathing technique.
+There are several points of action you can incorporate when using this breathing technique.

 Butyko Breathing – Hypertension Breathing